chrishoward-au/Architect/readme.txt

 = 1.4.9.6 =
 * ADDED: arcshare shortcode for sharing links to each specific panel.
+* ADDED: Means to goto a share link's specific panel in a slider.
+Much more work than it should have been though!

 = 1.4.9.5 =
 * ADDED: Masonry inclusions/exclusions for filtering